 But ,but, but... why do we need to improve the soil?
 Doesn't that stimulate the weeds?
 Sure it does.
 The popular notion among many regulators and contractors doing restoration work is that we should denitrify the landscape to resist weeds.
+As if they can keep the Chinese from burning coal.
 Please note this photograph above with cat's ear growing in almost pure sand.
 How "denitrified" does it have to get?
+What will it grow then?
 Is the goal to walk away, call it Natural, and feel good that "it's native"?
 Even if it is no more than a desert?
 From a civilizational perspective, I think we had better learn how do better than that.
 Don't you?